Summary Of Significant Accounting Policies

-The accompanying unaudited condensed financial statements should be read in conjunction with the Company’s prospectus for its Initial Public Offering as filed with the SEC on November 4, 2019, as well as the Company’s Current Reports on Form
+The accompanying unaudited condensed financial statements should be read in conjunction with the Company’s Annual Report on Form

-8-K,as filed with the SEC on November 12, 2019 and November 14, 2019.
-The interim results for the nine months ended September 30, 2019 are not necessarily indicative of the results to be expected for the year ended December 31, 2019 or for any future periods.
+10-Kfor the year ended December 31, 2019.
+The interim results for the three and nine months ended September 30, 2020 are not necessarily indicative of the results to be expected for the year ending December 31, 2020 or for any future interim periods.

 Emerging Growth Company